rakshyak-98/Back2Basics/cookies.md

 2. The operation performs a top-level navigation (changes URL in the browser address bar).
    This is usually true, but if the navigation is performed in an `<iframe>`, then it is not top-level.
 Additionally, JavaScript methods for network requests do not perform any navigation.
+### Cookies attributes

+> [!NOTE] There's no way to let a cookie be accessible from another 2nd-level domain (it is safety restriction)
+- We have to explicitly set the `domain` attribute to the root domain `domain=site.com`.
+Then all sub-domain will see such a cookie.

+> [!INFO] usually we should set `path` to the root: `path=/` to make the cookie accessible from all website pages.

+> [!WARNING]- cookies with `samesite=strict` is never sent if the user comes from outside the same site.
+> - weather a user follow a same link from their email, submits a form outside the same site.
+> - user does any operation that originates from another domain, the cookie is not sent.